Phoenix discography

 French indie pop band Phoenix has released seven studio albums, two extended plays, one live album, twenty-three singles, and nineteen music videos.
 Their first three albums, United (2000), Alphabetical (2003), and It's Never Been Like That (2006), were released through Source, Virgin Records, and Astralwerks.
 The band received major commercial success following the release of Wolfgang Amadeus Phoenix (2009), which was released through V2 Records, Glassnote, Loyauté, and Cooperative Music.
 It was certified gold in Australia, Canada, and the United States.
-"1901", the album's lead single, was certified platinum in the US by the RIAA and "Lisztomania", the second single from the album, was certified gold.
+"1901", the album's lead single and "Lisztomania" the second single from the album were certified platinum in the US by the RIAA.
 After signing with Atlantic Records, the band released Bankrupt!
 (2013), which peaked at number three in the band's home country of France, making it their highest-peaking album there.
 The band's sixth album, Ti Amo (2017), had a positive commercial performance.
 The band's seventh album Alpha Zulu was released on 4 November 2022.